Volkswagen Group United Kingdom Ltd

 Modern Slavery Act Statement

 VWGUK trades as Volkswagen UK, Audi UK, SEAT UK, ŠKODA UK, Volkswagen Commercial Vehicles UK and Trade Parts Specialists (”TPS”).
 This 2019 statement has been issued in accordance with the Modern Slavery Act 2015 (“Act”), and sets out the steps we have taken to address the risk of slavery or human trafficking occurring in VWGUK’s supply chain or within its own operations..

 This statement sets out our activities and work on Modern Slavery completed within the financial year which ended 31 December 2021.
 This statement also incorporates the Slavery and Human Trafficking statement of VWAG, which sets Volkswagen Group’s global approach, processes and principles to combat slavery and human trafficking.
 The VWAG statement is a global statement which is updated annually.
 Where applicable, VWGUK has adopted these or similar processes in its operations in the UK.
 For the latest version of the VWAG statement, please see the link below:

-In addition, throughout 2017 VWGUK has taken additional steps to further combat the risk of slavery or human trafficking within its supply chain including the following:
+Furthermore, VWGUK has taken additional steps throughout 2018 combat the risk of slavery or human trafficking within its supply chain:

 As a business, VWGUK maintains its zero tolerance approach to any form of modern slavery and this is enshrined as one of the core principles of its purchasing policy.
 However, VWGUK acknowledges that modern slavery exists and is a risk to all businesses.
 To that end, during the course of 2019, VWGUK will re-assess the modern slavery risk of its supplier base and suggest actions to mitigate risk arising.